-Currently, one in every two Japanese people will contract cancer in their lifetime.
-Nearly one million people are newly diagnosed with cancer in a year; and as the population is aging, we can expect the number of cancer-affected patients to increase in the future.
-The mission of the National Cancer Center is not only to provide the best possible care for each individual cancer patient based on genomic and other clinical and biological information, but we must also prevent the onset of cancer by identifying high-risk groups and developing and implementing appropriate prevention measures.
-In other words, we are seeking for establishing and practicing precision medicine on a patient- by-patient basis.
-To achieve these objectives, it is essential to elucidate traits and diversity of cancer in individuals and to plan forceful promotion of integrated omics research including genomic analysis, and optimize individual treatment and prevention methods based on the results.
-Understanding the localized immune response in tumor tissue is also an urgent issue.
+Currently, one in every two Japanese citizens will develop cancer in their lifetime.
+Nearly one million people are newly diagnosed with cancer every year, and as the population ages, we expect cancer patient numbers to build up.
+The mission of the National Cancer Center is not only to provide suitable care including genomic medicine to each individual cancer patient, based on genomic and other clinical and biological information, but also to prevent the onset of cancer by identifying high-risk groups and developing and implementing effective prevention measures.
+In other words, we are to establish, practice and promote precision medicine tailored to individual patients.
+To achieve these objectives, it is essential to elucidate traits and diversity of cancer in individuals with integrated omics research including genomic analysis, and to develop optimal individual treatment and prevention methods.
+Developing an understanding of localized immune response in tumor tissue is also urgently called for.

-- Strengthening the research and clinical systems to resolve the issue of unmet medical needs
+- Reinforcing research and clinical systems to address unmet medical needs

-- Maintaining a system and proposing policies to provide optimized treatment and proactive medical care for individual patients based on genomic information
+- Developing a framework to provide suitable treatments and prophylactics for individual patients, based on genomic information

 Hitoshi Nakagama, M.D., D.M.Sc.